-Both chicken and duck meat are classified as poultry and considered to be white meat, due to their low myoglobin content.
-However, duck meat is significantly darker in colour and consequently higher in myoglobin and iron content, compared to chicken meat.
+Both chicken and duck meat are classified as poultry and considered to be white meat due to their low myoglobin content.
+However, duck meat is significantly darker in color and consequently higher in myoglobin and iron content compared to chicken meat.
 Due to this, duck is often considered to be culinary red meat.

-Duck meat is noticeably darker in colour.
-A whole, raw duck also tends to be more elongated and muscular.
+Duck meat is noticeably darker in color.
+A whole raw duck also tends to be more elongated and muscular.
 Duck’s skin and meat often look fattier.

 Taste and Use

-Due to a higher level of fats, duck meat is said to have a stronger, more dense flavour, closer to red meat than chicken
+Due to a higher level of fats, duck meat is said to have a stronger, denser flavor, closer to red meat than chicken.

 The USDA recommends that all poultry, including duck and chicken, are cooked at a minimum internal temperature of 165ºF, equal to 74ºC (2).

 While chicken and duck can be cooked in similar ways, duck is often cooked as red meat.
 Like red meats, duck can be served cooked medium rare and light pink on the inside.